ocodista/ocodista/README.md

 - [`shadcn/ui`](https://github.com/shadcn/ui): An awesome user interface component library built on top of TailwindCS.

+## Side Projects
-And I've also built two popular VSCode extensions that has over 30,000 downloads:
+I've built two popular VSCode extensions that have +100,000 users.

-- `VSCode AutoSave`: An extension to automatically save changes in the IDE.
-Check [here](https://marketplace.visualstudio.com/items?itemName=codista.vscode-autosave)
+- [`VSCode AutoSave`](https://marketplace.visualstudio.com/items?itemName=codista.vscode-autosave): Save a file whenever there is no error.
-- `GPT Coder`: One of the first extensions to integrate GPT-3 to VSCode.
-[Check it out.](https://marketplace.visualstudio.com/items?itemName=codista.vscodewriter)
+- [`GPT Coder`](https://marketplace.visualstudio.com/items?itemName=codista.vscodewriter): One of the first extensions to integrate GPT-3 to VSCode.

 ## 📫 How to reach me

 You can reach me on [LinkedIn](https://www.linkedin.com/in/caio-borghi) or drop me an email at caiohoborghi@gmail.com.
 I'll try my best to respond as soon as possible!

 ## 🚧 Currently working on...
-I'm currently working as a Senior React Developer at Lean Tech, on an innovative dental software application servicing over 3,000 client offices across the US.
+I'm currently working as a Senior React Developer at Market Axess, responsible for the performance of a web trading platform.

-The main tecnologies I'm using at this project are:
+The main technologies I'm using for this project are:

 - React
 - TypeScript
 - Redux Toolkit Query
 - Jest
 - React Testing Library
+- TailwindCSS
+- Vite
+- Prettier + ESLint
+- AWS DynamoDB
+- WebSockets management with RxJs
+- Java 21
-- GitHub Actions
+- Kafka Streaming

 💬 Feel free to reach out to me for consultations, collaborations or just for some interesting discussions.